ProjectPandaCore/TrinityCore-5.1.0-16357/README.md

 Files to start the server:

-mmaps - No Links
++mmaps - No Links

-vmaps - No Links
++vmaps - No Links

-maps - No Links
++maps - No Links

-dbc - No Links
++dbc - No Links

 ## Introduction